How Drywall is Made: A Step-by-Step Guide

 · Does drywall insulate?

-- While not a primary insulation material, drywall has some insulating properties due to the air pockets within its structure.
+• While drywall is not primarily an insulation material, it does offer some insulating properties due to the air pockets within its composition.

 2. Manufacturing Process of Drywall